This map is interactive. You can zoom, move it around and even drag the yellow man icon to show a street view.

 Distance: 80 miles

-Head north today to Gettysburg, Pennsylvania.
+Head north today to Gettysburg in Pennsylvania.
 This small town gained notoriety in July 1863 for the cataclysmic Civil War battle when fifty thousand men lost their lives.
 Your first stop should be The Gettysburg Travel Council on Carlisle Street to gather information on the area.
 Choose from either bus tours, or self drive around the huge battlefield.
-Also visit Jennie Wade House which has been preserved exactly as it was in 1863, including bullet holes in the front door!
+Also visit Jennie Wade House which has been preserved exactly as it was in 1863, including bullet holes in the front door.